Subscribe Now

 Unbroken – Waje

 Waje’s gospel debut album, Unbroken, has nine tracks.
-The album’s tracks explore God’s unconditional love for all people, regardless of who they are.
-All of the album’s songs feature Waje’s powerful and passionate vocals.
+The Album’s tracks explore God’s unconditional love for everyone, regardless of who they are.
+All of the Album’s songs feature Waje’s powerful and passionate vocals.

-In “Beautiful Saviour,” Waje explains the divine beauty and glory as well as his redemptive love and kindness toward her.
+In “Beautiful Saviour,” Waje explains the divine beauty and glory and his redemptive love and kindness toward her.

 The sound of “Abasi” is a delicate blend of the shekere, piano chords, and the singer’s booming voice.
-She expresses appreciation to God in the lyrics for his goodness and mercy in her life.
+She appreciates God in the lyrics for his goodness and mercy.

-The ideal worship song is “Hallelujah.”
+The perfect worship song is “Hallelujah.”
 In this song, Waje freely expresses her gratitude to God for forgiving her faults and the joy of knowing that He loves her.

-Waje promises in “Stay” that she would remain with God because of the love he has shown her.
+Waje promises in “Stay” that she will remain with God because of the love he has shown her.
 You are moved to appreciate God’s unfailing love by the song’s music and lyrics.

-Waje says in the song “Mercy Me” that the reason Jesus gave his life on the cross was that he loved her.
+Waje says in the song “Mercy Me” that Jesus gave his life on the cross because he loved her.
 God loves her unconditionally because of his kindness.
 Waje briefly spoke in tongues at the beginning of this song.

 The song “Imagine” features a little rap music segment.
 Waje explains the problems that come with a life without God’s mercy.
-She says that she finds it impossible to picture her existence without God’s love and kindness.
+She says she cannot picture her existence without God’s love and kindness.

-Repentance, sin forgiveness, acknowledging God’s mercy and love, and the extended arms of grace are the narratives that run throughout the whole album.
-The album establishes a setting where those who are at their lowest can surrender and give their life to God.
+Repentance, sin forgiveness, acknowledging God’s mercy and love, and the extended arms of grace are the narratives throughout the Album.
+The Album establishes a setting where those at their lowest can surrender and give their life to God.

 Related posts